 How could a man so talented fall such a long way in the space of one short lifetime?
 Tobe Hooper, he of the Texas Chainsaw Massacre, kicked off the early noughties with this turgid masterpiece.
 Marvel!
 At the terrible CGI crocodile which poses less threat that particularly benign ear of corn.
 Swoon!
 Over the poorly-conceived teen romance.
 Weep!
 For the death of a career that deserved so much more than this.

 If you’ve not seen the original, fear not: you’ll still have a chance with keeping up with the powerhouse story of the sequel.
 This one is particularly notable for some thunderously bad special effect: cut-and-paste photoshop birds attack innocent populus for weeks on end.
 Think it very opposite of Alfred Hitchcock’s The Birds in terms of tension, intelligence, acting and worth.

 Fun fact: by the end of this movie, you’ll want to punch yourself in the face!
 About as badly misjudged as movie titles come, this British “chiller” lives down to it’s name.
 Unsexy, unfunny, and about as un-scary as they come, this one is worth seeing just to remind yourself when a film should never, ever have been made.
 And the acting is hilarious.

 5) Death Bed: The Bed That Eats

 The title alone, am I right?
-A movie that is utterly, po-faced serious, Death Bed (you can practically feel the filmmakers shaking you the shoulders and screaming “DO YOU GET IT?”) features a premise that is only the beginning of the fun; relentlessly dull were it not for the masterful lack of mastery over acting, scripting, plot, or scares.
+A movie is utterly, po-faced serious, Death Bed (can practically feel the filmmakers shaking shoulders and screaming “DO YOU GET IT?”) features a premise that is only the beginning of the fun; relentlessly dull were it not for the masterful lack of mastery over acting, scripting, plot, or scares.